paramraghavan/beginners-py-learn/README.md

 - [Python and Data Structure - code examples](src/advance_stuff/data_structure)

 # Python and Databases
-- [Setup a local containarized rdbs instances](src/database/README.md), rdbms - Postgresql and nosql- MongoDB.
+- [Setup a local containerized rdbs instances](src/database/README.md), rdbms - Postgresql and nosql- MongoDB.
 Shows you how to do read operation using python database driver psycopg2, write to database is left as an exercise.

 # Mobile development using python - oh yes